 Michael received his Juris Doctor from University of Michigan Law School.
 He earned a Bachelor of Arts degree in Economics and Psychology from the University of Michigan.

-Prior to joining KCC, Patrick served as a Senior Manager in Computershare's Business Solutions Group.
-Previously, Patrick served as Vice President of a class action settlement administration firm.
-During his tenure, Patrick led the company's operating processes and procedures to increase operating productivity.
-Over the course of his career, he has managed more than 200 class action settlements and is an expert in claims processing and class member communications.
+Patrick brings over 20 years of experience to his role as Senior Vice President of Class Action Services.
+He manages operations for KCC Class Action Services and ensures high-quality, cost-effective settlement administration.
+Working with the executive management team, Patrick drives the strategic development and implementation of internal processes.
+Prior to joining KCC, Patrick served as a Senior Manager in Computershare's Business Solutions Group where he studied the principles of Lean Six Sigma.
+Previously, he served as Vice President of another class action settlement administration firm.
+During his tenure, Patrick oversaw the company’s consumer division and led his team to successfully administer over 200 settlements.
+Later he managed the company’s Midwest regional office focused on improving the company's operating processes and procedures to increase operating productivity and reduce costs.
+Over the course of his career, he has managed more than 500 class action settlements and is an expert in claims processing and class member communications.

 Patrick studied Business Administration at State University of New York in Farmingdale.